jelocodes/jelocodes.github.io/_posts/2018-02-23-activerecord_objects_dependencies_and_deletion.markdown

 ![](https://i.imgur.com/Vh2jIMX.png)
 > If interdependent ActiveRecord objects were Jenga Blocks and you were to delete one, the structure would topple.

 One unexpected error I encountered while working on my first Rails app was in implementing my delete feature.
-Basically, the ActiveRecord ORM would not allow me to delete the model instance that I wanted to, and threw an exception that like this:
+Basically, the ActiveRecord ORM would not allow me to delete the model instance that I wanted to delete, and threw an exception like this:

 ```